renqipan/top_pair/README.md

-#ttbar production at LHC in the SMEFT
+ttbar production at LHC in the SMEFT framewrok get data from nanoaod reconstruction top qurak pair